-Let's have a look at an imaginary example to visualize this problem.
-Imagine you have an app with 1000 counters and you only increment the first counter.
+Let's have a look at the following example: Imagine you have an app with 1000 counters and you only increment the first counter.
 The model receives the increment message for the first counter and increments it.
-Now the view function gets the updated model with 1000 counters and... well, has no idea what changed!
+Now the view function gets the updated model with 1000 counters and… well, has no idea what has changed!
 So instead of one UI update we need to do 1000 because we don't know which of our counters was modified.

-- Factories: store data in a special data structures similar to the data structures in
+- Factories track changes in data structures similar to

 Both concepts are explained in the following chapters.